tudat-team/tudat-developer-docs/news/ggarrett13.rst

   branch in Tudat Git workflow.
 * Note on ``git branch`` and variants in detailing local and remote branches available.
+* Added :ref:`Feature Branches` and :ref:`Release Branches` to explain the Git flow used by the Tudat Team.

 **Changed:**